Updated: Jun 8

 Now it's time for the Fair Work Ombudsman (FWO) to follow the ATO's lead.
 As we are moving to digital for all interactions with Government Departments, DSPs require access to Modern Awards in a digital form.
 Awards would then be available to all users of payroll software and would help prevent the ongoing issues associated with errors with user input and the resulting incorrect payments being processed.

 Many Awards are over 40 pages long and have to be manually interpreted by the Employer.
 Why is it being made so difficult for them to fulfil their obligations?
 Being the responsibility of the Employer to ensure the employees are paid correctly; why do we not have Modern Awards available in an easily accessible format for DSP's?

-Several DSP's take the time to convert the Modern Awards to a form which can be used by their payroll solution.
+Several DSPs take the time to convert the Modern Awards to a form that can be used by their payroll solution.
 When following this process, the responsibilities and legal liabilities are enormous if there are errors in the translation of this information.
-DSP's require a standard file format (automatically updated as changes happen) by FWO used as the source of truth.
+DSPs require a standard file format (automatically updated as changes happen) by FWO used as the source of truth.
 It would not matter what payroll solution an Employer uses, the Modern Award templates would always be sourced from FWO.

 FWO continually reminds us all that penalties are applicable for breaches of the Fair Work Act.
 At the same time, are not assisting by providing the ability for employers to minimise their onerous responsibilities.
 FWO need to provide a higher level of detail within their Guidance.
 Additionally, what provision is available for recourse with genuine mistakes when using payroll solutions or obtaining assistance that is not meeting the necessary standard?
 Not every Employer who pays their staff incorrectly is deliberately doing so or has bad intent.